-Although agricultural activity is not the dominant fecal coliform bacteria nonpoint source in the watershed, it is fairly ubiquitous, with pasture/cropland landuses determined to be present in approximately one half of the modeled subwatersheds.
+Agricultural activity is a ubiquitous fecal coliform bacteria nonpoint source in the watershed.
+Pasture/cropland landuses were determined to be present in approximately 85% of the modeled subwatersheds.
 Source tracking efforts identified pastures and feedlots near impaired segments that have localized impacts on instream bacteria levels.
 Source representation was based upon precipitation and runoff, and source tracking information regarding number of livestock, proximity and access to stream, and overall runoff potential were used to develop accumulation rates.

-7.2.4 Natural Background (Wildlife)
+8.2.4 Natural Background (Wildlife)

 A certain "natural background" contribution of fecal coliform bacteria can be attributed to deposition by wildlife in forested areas.
 Accumulation rates for fecal coliform bacteria in forested areas were developed using reference numbers from past TMDLs, incorporating wildlife estimates obtained from West Virginia's Division of Natural Resources (DNR).
-In addition, WVDEP conducted storm-sampling on a 100 percent forested subwatershed (Shrewsbury Hollow) within the Kanawha State Forest, Kanawha County, West Virginia to determine wildlife contributions of fecal coliform.
+In addition, WVDEP conducted storm-sampling on a 100 percent forested subwatershed (Shrewsbury

+Hollow) within the Kanawha State Forest, Kanawha County, West Virginia to determine wildlife contributions of fecal coliform.
 These results were used during the model calibration process.
 On the basis of the low fecal accumulation rates for forested areas, the storm water sampling results, and model simulations, wildlife is not considered to be a significant nonpoint source of fecal coliform bacteria in the watershed.

-8.0 SEDIMENT SOURCE ASSESSMENT
+9.0 SEDIMENT SOURCE ASSESSMENT

-Excess sediment has been identified as a significant stressor in relation to the 16 of the biological impaired streams in the Dunkard Creek watershed.
+Excess sediment has been identified as a significant stressor in relation to the biological impairments of a number of streams in the Upper Ohio South watershed.
 These waters are also impaired pursuant to the numerical water quality criteria for iron.
 In all of the subject waters, it was determined that the sediment reductions necessary to ensure attainment of the iron water quality criteria exceed those that would be needed to address biological impairment through a reasonably achievable sediment reference approach.
 Therefore, the iron TMDLs are an appropriate surrogate in place of sediment TMDLs.
 Sediment sources considered in the TMDL model are described in detail in Section 5.2.3.

-9.0 MODELING PROCESS
+10.0 MODELING PROCESS

 Establishing the relationship between the instream water quality targets and source loadings is a critical component of TMDL development.
 It allows for the evaluation of management options that will achieve the desired source load reductions.
 The link can be established through a range of techniques, from qualitative assumptions based on sound scientific principles to sophisticated modeling techniques.
 Ideally, the linkage will be supported by monitoring data that allow the TMDL developer to associate certain waterbody responses with flow and loading conditions.
-This section presents the approach taken to develop the linkage between sources and instream response for TMDL development in the Dunkard Creek watershed.
+This section presents the approach taken to develop the linkage between sources and instream response for TMDL development in the Upper Ohio South watershed.

-9.1 Model Selection
+10.1 Model Selection